acard6/CS225-final-project/proposal.md

     Should any errors occur in the models, they can be cleaned using Blender 3D.

+    ---"For the dataset acquisition section, we are requiring you to specify which dataset you will use for the project.
+Depending on what dataset you use, you should also specify what nodes and edges represent in the graph."---

 Graph Algorithms:
     Data Algorithms
        	Rendering - Develop an algorithm that takes in a set of 3D points, maps them to a 2D space, and then plots them in a PNG image.
 Then, using the edges and faces information, draw the edges and color the faces.

+        ---"Include runtime"---

         Graph coloring - Develop an algorithm that colors the vertices of the mesh using a minimum number of colors.
 Input will be a set of 2D points, and the output will be a PNG image with the vertices colored appropriately.

+        ---"Include runtime"---

     Traversal Algorithms
+        The main travelral algorithm will be a Breadth-first search. "i cant think on this part someone help" -Alan ---"Include runtime as well"---

         The traversal algorithm will be A*, a greedy BFS algorithm.
 The heuristic chosen will be linear distance to the desired point.
 Input will be a set of 2D points and the output will be a PNG image with the appropriate edges colored representing the path chosen by the algorithm.